 Purpose-driven is best

-At the beginning of the year, KPMG found that most CEOs were seeing the primary objective of their organization shift from purely profit to also consider their purpose in society.
+At the beginning of the year, KPMG found that most CEOs were seeing the primary objective of their organization shift from pure profit to also consider their purpose in society.
 Less than a quarter (23 percent) saw the organization’s overall objective in narrow ‘managing for shareholder value’ terms, with 54 percent taking a broader, purpose-driven approach focused on multiple stakeholders.
 Furthermore, one in five (22 percent) say that their primary objective is to improve society.

 More recently, purpose has helped CEOs understand what needs to be done to meet the needs of stakeholders during the crisis, from employees to communities.

-The need to be more data driven
+The need to be more data-driven